 Electrical engineers drive major advances in a wide range of industries, making our world of constantly evolving technology possible.
 These professionals design essential systems, supervise manufacturing processes and design infrastructure.
 Graduates with an electrical engineering degree from GW are ready to work at the forefront of today’s technological leaps and adapt to new breakthroughs.

 Ideal candidates for the M.S. in Electrical Engineering program will meet the following requirements:

 Download our program brochure to get your own copy of our course list with descriptions.

 The online Master of Science in Electrical Engineering program exposes students to cutting-edge topics ranging from the design of next-generation communication networks to the development of smart power grids.
-The online format offers the advantage of synchronous or asynchronous delivery, allowing you the flexibility to study when and where it works best for your situation.
+The online format offers the advantage of synchronous or asynchronous delivery, allowing students the flexibility to study when and where it works best for their situations.

 Graduates will be prepared to apply the principles of electrical engineering in a broad range of enterprises and develop the skills they need to achieve technical mastery within their fields.

 The curriculum comprises 10 courses, including those that cover core electrical engineering skills.
 The curriculum was designed with these focus areas because they are not only high-growth areas for the technology sector, but offer considerable potential for electrical engineers to advance their careers.